bartificer/programming-by-stealth/docs/pbs48.md

 Firstly, static functions are inherited.

 Secondly, when the static function is run, its `this` placeholder will contain a reference to the class it was called on.
 Why?
 Because it will be the thing to the left of the `.` (dot/period) operator.
-Perhaps somewhat counter-intuitively, this means that if you call a static function that is defined in the parent class on the child class, the function’s `this` placeholder will not hold a reference to the class that defined it, but instead, to the class that inherited it!
+Perhaps somewhat counterintuitively, this means that, if you call a static function that is defined in the parent class on the child class, the function’s `this` placeholder will not hold a reference to the class that defined it, but instead, to the class that inherited it!

-To illustrate this let’s first create a third even better explainer class that contains a static function that logs its class name to the console:
+To illustrate this, let’s first create a third even better explainer class that contains a static function that logs its class name to the console:

 ```javascript
 class EvenBetterExplainer{